dotnet/msbuild/documentation/specs/proposed/General_perf_onepager.md

 Performance improvements are a long-term investment.
 We need to balance the cost of the improvements with the expected benefits.
 We will need to invest time in collecting data, analyzing the data, and implementing improvements.

-Our goal in this scope is to find small and medium size opprotunities.
+Our goal in this scope is to find small and medium size opprotunities (Achievable within a single sprint with 1-2 dev investment).
 Bigger functionalities such as evaluation caching and RAR caching are described in separate documents.

 ## Plan